Why Buy an Upright Walker?

 Upright Walker Buying Guide

-With so many products on the market it can be difficult to pick a good walker simply by looking at pictures online.
+With so many products on the market it can be difficult to pick the right upright walker simply by looking at pictures online.
 Often the differences between a great walker and a dangerous one are quite subtle.
 Here are some of the things we looked at when considering which products to review in-depth.

 The most important feature of an upright walker is a design with a stable base, correct weight distribution, and low centre of gravity.
-Because you rest your forearms on the walker your natural centre of gravity is higher than with a traditional walker.
-This means you need a walker with a slightly longer and wider wheelbase to compensate, otherwise you risk tipping the walker over when you hit a bump in the road.
+Because you rest your forearms on the walker your natural center of gravity is higher than with a traditional walker.
+This means you need an upright rollator walker with a slightly longer and wider wheelbase to compensate, otherwise you risk tipping the walker over when you hit a bump in the road.

 Make sure you pay attention to the width, depth, and handle position in relation to the seat to ensure you can sit comfortably for extended periods.